Call for articles

 Follow our template

-read a short annotation, we kindly ask you not to use any footnotes and to use author-date-citation styles (e.g. Chicago or APA).
+Get the citations right!
+Itʼs pretty cumbersome to scroll all the way down for a short annotation.
+We thus ask you not to use footnotes and to use author-date-citation styles (e.g. Chicago or APA).
 Your bibliography will be added to the References section below your post.

 Author information